gvwilson/sdxjs/page-templates/index.md

 <%- include('/inc/file.html', {file: 'template.js'}) %>

-As we were writing this chapter, we added new variables for our test cases one by one.
+We added new variables for our test cases one by one as we were writing this chapter.
 To avoid repeating text repeatedly, we show the entire set once: